jmeile/windows-autounattend/Readme.md

 These files allow for the Auto Unattnded install of Windows 10 with out user interaction.
 This will also install software using chocolatey for Windows.

 <b>NOTES:</b>
-a.
-An Internet Connection is required during installation.
+* An Internet Connection is required during installation.
-b.
-The autounattend.xml file only supports MDR installations.
+* The autounattend.xml file only supports MDR installations.
 For UEFI, you will need to modify it.
 You will have to add "EFI" partitions.
-c.
-The provided autounattend.xml file is intended for a PC with only one HDD/SSD.
+* The provided autounattend.xml file is intended for a PC with only one HDD/SSD.
   If you intend to use it with more than one hard drive, then you will have to first see what's your disk layout before the installation: take note of the disk numbers and then modify the "DiskID" sections.
 A usefull tool for doing this is "diskpart", which can be used before the installation process begins;
   just press "SHIFT + F10 and then type "diskpart" on the console.
 On the GUI from the installation itself, you will also see this.

   You may also set "WillShowUI" inside: "DiskConfiguration" and "ImageInstall" to "Always" to troubleshoot your installation, then you can set "DiskID" to the right value.
 On my case this was useful sometimes.

   I will really advice you to unplug other HDD/SSDs at first and do the installation.
 It is much easier this way.
-d.
-RAID can be a problem.
+* RAID can be a problem.
 It can be that Windows don't recognize the disks during the installation.
 So, if you can, try to use AHCI.
 If not, then look for the RAID drivers and save them to the "Drivers" and "Drivers/WinPE" paths from your USB; if they don't exist, then create them.
 Another thing to consider here is the HDD/SSD layout.
 You may have to use the diskpart tool to install Windows on the corrent media.

 ## Installation